TeamPizzadilv/IS147Dilvery1/README.md

 pizza, pick any amount of sides -pasta,wings- you want if any, be given the option of a desert or drink before being lead to checkout to ensure your order is correct.
 Once confirmed you will be given your total and after payment you will be given a time frame of when to expect your order.

+Javadoc- are used to help others who use or look at your code understand what it is suppose to do.
+They list everything from the author of the files, what verision of the file it is, if there are any relastionships between methods and files.